tdenheld/portfolio-nuxt/content/projects/dutch-railways.md

 period: 2018 – present
 description: NS is the leading railway company of The Netherlands.
 Currently, I'm driving the architecture and implementation of a multi-platform design system at scale.
 descriptionLong: I've worked on many digital products including the travel planner, subscriptions and NS-Business Card.
 Now, I lead the architecture and implementation of a multi-platform design system.
 Driving strategy and mentoring teams for adoption.
+descriptionShort: Driving the architecture and implementation of a multi-platform design system at scale.
 image: ns/ns-hero.jpg
 items:
   - src: ns-01.jpg